rust-lang/rust-forge/src/compiler/membership.md

 participating in meetings, bisecting and triaging issues, writing documentation, and working on the rustc-dev-guide.

-The most important criterion for elevation to compiler team member, in particular, is **regular and consistent** participation.
-The most important criterion for elevation to maintainer is **actively shaping the direction of the team or compiler**.
+The most important criterion for being a compiler team member, in particular, is **regular and consistent** participation.
+As for being a compiler team maintainer, the most important criterion is **actively shaping the direction of the team or compiler**.

 ## Alumni status
 If at any time a compiler team member or maintainer wishes to take a break from participating,